 - Natural resins (copal, damar, rosin, Japanese Lacquer) may cause skin irritation or allergies.
 Rosin dust can cause asthma.

-- Turpentine can also cause skin allergies and be absorbed through the skin.
+- Turpentine can be absorbed through the skin and cause skin allergies.

 - Epoxy paints consist of an epoxy resin component containing the pigment, and a hardener component.
-The epoxy resin may contain diglycidyl ethers which are irritants, may cause bone marrow damage, and are suspected carcinogens.
+The epoxy resin may contain diglycidyl ethers.
+Diglycidyl ethers are irritants that may cause bone marrow damage and are suspected carcinogens.
 Epoxy hardeners may cause skin and respiratory allergies and irritation.

 Precautions: